Get Financial Religion Before Listing Your Business For Sale

 There is no better time for small business owners looking to sell their closely held business.
-However, small business owners hoping to cash out can quickly discover that issues with their internal financials can become a roadblock to a successful sale.
+However, business owners hoping to cash out can quickly discover that issues with their internal financials can become a roadblock to a sale.
 Disorganized or missing financial or corporate records can turn off potential buyers, who demand complete transparency when buying a business.
 Financial mistakes that can derail a transaction include:

 Inaccurate inventory reports.
 With no one to hold them accountable, a small business owner’s main focus can be to minimize taxes.
 When business owners artificially lower inventory so the cost of their goods increase, it can cause tax issues at the end of the year.
 Over-reporting or under-reporting inventory, can lead to owners misreporting their taxable income.